droidthings/IntrusionDetection/README.md

   1. Publish the sensor readings and subscribe for the values via [MQTT] broker on [Node-RED].
 Join all the sensor data and insert it         into [InfluxDB] which is a time series database and finally we query the data on [Grafana] for monitoring and visualising.
   2. Post the sensor data to [ThingSpeak] portal which in turn will give an REST api.
 This api can be configured in Android.
 Based on        the 3-Axis accelerometer the user will recceive the notification in case of any intrusion detection.

 The first approach via MQTT broker has been the primary focus of this project.
+However the instruction set for the Android project can be found [here](/Documentation/Android.md)

 ### 3. Technology Review